 It’s important to always have your vehicle recalibrated following a windscreen replacement or damage repair.
 LV= covers recalibration as standard on our comprehensive policy.

-If you need to have your windscreen replaced, our approved supplier Autoglass can take care of recalibration following a glass replacement.
+If you need to have your windscreen replaced, please call 0800 169 9499 and our recommended windscreen provider can take care of recalibration following a glass replacement.

 Does my car have AEB?

 If you're not sure whether your car is equipped with AEB, check out some of the below pages to see for yourself.

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.

 All of our content is approved by our in-house advisory board.